5 Biggest Dog Training Myths

 Bottom Line: Dogs should start training on a nylon or leather buckle collar, but if more control is needed, seek the advice of a professional dog trainer.

-MYTH #3: My dog is stupid.
-We offered him steak and told him to “Sit” and he wouldn’t.
+Why Is MYTH #3: My dog is stupid.
+We offered him steak and told him to "Sit" and he wouldn’t.
+Good For Puppies?

-Sigh.
 OK, so steak is great.
 Dogs love steak.
-Unless they don’t.

 Maybe he loves cheese.
 Maybe he loves fetching a ball, or playing tug, or roughhousing or scritches, and is “meh” about food.
 That’s ok!

 To make it even easier, how about this: dogs can be motivated for training by food, toys, or play (either with toys or without).
 If your dog won’t motivate for any of the above, try upgrading the food to something really yummy that he never gets unless you’re having “special time” together (aka training time).
 Or maybe have a toy that you reserve for the same purpose.
-How about thinking out of the box where toys are concerned – maybe a 2-liter plastic bottle with the label and cap removed is your dog’s idea of a good time.
+How about thinking outside the box where toys are concerned – maybe a 2-liter plastic bottle with the label and cap removed is your dog’s idea of a good time?
 And if you’re roughhousing with your dog and he doesn’t like it, maybe he’s a softie and just wants a nice scritch behind the ears.
 Or vice versa.
-Know thy dog’s preferences and the keys to the obedience kingdom will be yours.
+Know thy dog’s likes and wants, and training gets a whole lot easier AND more fun!

 MYTH #4: You can’t train a dog if they’re 'older'.